Moment (physics)

-In physics, a moment is a mathematical expression involving the product of a distance and physical quantity.
+A moment is a mathematical expression involving the product of a distance and a physical quantity such as a force or electric charge.
 Moments are usually defined with respect to a fixed reference point and refer to physical quantities located some distance from the reference point.
-In this way, the moment accounts for the quantity's location or arrangement.
 For example, the moment of force, often called torque, is the product of a force on an object and the distance from the reference point to the object.
 In principle, any physical quantity can be multiplied by a distance to produce a moment.
-Commonly used quantities include forces, masses, and electric charge distributions.
+Commonly used quantities include forces, masses, and electric charge distributions; a list of examples is provided later.